Fight against environmental damage in sea areas

 The Ministry of the Interior is responsible for general guidance, monitoring and development concerning the prevention of and response to oil and chemical spills from ships at sea.

 The Border Guard is responsible for managing the prevention of environmental damage in Finland’s exclusive economic zone or on the high seas in its territorial waters.
-Regional rescue departments are in charge of matters closer to the shore, in inland waters and on land.
+Rescue authorities of wellbeing services counties are in charge of matters closer to the shore, in inland waters and on land.
 In Åland, the Government of Åland is responsible for preventing environmental damage.

 State-owned multi-purpose vessels, such as the Border Guard’s patrol vessel Turva, underpin the preparedness to prevent environmental damage in open sea areas.
 These vessels have built-in oil recovery systems, which means that they can quickly take action to prevent environmental damage, if necessary.